DON’T BAN STAN BANNER

 Before Villa Park matches, the club orchestrates the surfing of a huge flag before the game (a welcome initiative), which blocks the views of several hundred Villa fans.
 Would the club ban that if nine kill-joy fans complained?
 After all, some fans enjoy to watch the warm-up of the players and they pay god money to do so.
 The difference is this is a club-controlled exercise.
 If anything is not orchestrated by them, then it’s perceived as a threat.
 A huge lack of understanding and trust of fan culture doesn’t help.
 Aston Villa FC is not a branch of Argos that we are consumers of, we pay, but we also want to support our club and its players.

 No Compromise or discussion?

-The Brigada 1874 group of Villa fans who occupy L8 have decent communication channels with the club, yet, haven’t even been given a chance to surf or the flag in another way (not that another way is really needed).
+The Brigada 1874 group of Villa fans who occupy L8 have decent communication channels with the club, yet, haven’t even been given a chance to surf or display the flag in another way (not that another way is really needed).
 They have just been told there is no compromise, it’s banned and they will be under surveillance at the next game against Swansea.

 Does it only take nine complaints to remove anything from Villa Park?